kruoni/HoverForever/README.md

 *Preview might be prone to change.

-# CODE CAN BE A LITTLE BIT BROKEN: file an issue if so (please follow the template).
-I will try to optimize the theme when I have more time on my hand, however, I don't even understand my own code, so this will be fun.
+## Customization

-### You can set your own avatar wrapper Image with this:
+### You can change the Image that appears on the
-It respects Discord's banners' size (600 x 240px).
+It respects Discord's banners' size (600x240px).
 I tried to make it fit the wrapper, so custom sizes might be jamky.
 ```
 :root {
     --avatar-wrapper-background: /*YOUR OWN IMAGE*/;